silentgameplays/Himan-2-Silent-Assassin-Resolution-and-Black-Screen-Fix-Windows-10/README.md

 4. Apply the fix again

 # NB for all the users,please report any issues to the issues section in the github repo,not on my gaming youtube channel under unrelated videos!
+# Work done: updated to Wine Vulkan API 7.15 build,if any issues were present,they are fixed now
 # Credit goes to silentgamepls